-The bad news is, as a small retailer, it is harder to appear higher in the results of a Google search than large retailers like Target or Walmart, particularly if a shopper just searches a generic term like “leggings.”
+The bad news is, as a small retailer, it’s harder to appear higher in the results of a Google search than large retailers like Target or Walmart, particularly if a shopper just searches for a generic term like “leggings.”

-- Google Shopping: Create a Google Shopping listing to appear on Google search results and under the Shopping tab
+- Google Shopping: Create a Google Shopping listing to appear on Google search results and under the Shopping tab.

-- Amazon: Having an Amazon seller site is a good way to boost brand visibility
+- Amazon: Having an Amazon seller site is a good way to boost brand visibility.

-- Etsy: Etsy appears high on search results for gifts and is a popular shopping site for unique items
+- Etsy: Etsy appears high on search results for gifts and is a popular shopping site for unique items.

-- The Grommet: This site specializes in gifts and unique items from independent businesses
+- The Grommet: This site specializes in gifts and unique items from independent businesses.

-- Walmart Independent sellers can register to sell on the Walmart website
+- Walmart Independent: Sellers can register to sell on the Walmart website.

-- Uncommon Goods: Submit your products for approval on this popular gift site
+- Uncommon Goods: Submit your products for approval on this popular gift site.

 Here are a few additional tips for improving your ecommerce site’s SEO:

-- Convert your site to HTTPS: Google favors secure sites, and so do shoppers, so this move is an easy win-win
+- Convert your site to HTTPS: Google favors secure sites, and so do shoppers, so this move is an easy win-win.

-- Have a mobile-first website design: This will make your site more favorable to Google and shoppers; $1 out of every $5 spent this holiday season will be on mobile
+- Have a mobile-first website design: This will make your site more favorable to Google and shoppers; $1 out of every $5 spent this holiday season will be on mobile.

-- Create more content: Help build authority for your site by writing content like blog posts
+- Create more content: Help build authority for your site by writing content like blog posts.

 Cyber Monday Strategies for Facebook Advertising